nitronoid/PokemonTCG/README.md

 4. ForestShadow: Philip and Jamie

 Wherever your name is you will work in that respository.\
-So your partner(s) can see what you do, and at the same time you can edit it.
+So your partner(s) can see what you do, and at the same time you can edit it.\
+There is an empty file in all of the directories just delete it.

 It would be useful to communicate what you have done by logging. \
 You should edit the README, there will be a section for it.
 Under section **LOG** you should put the date of the day you done work, your name, the work you have done and an additional message to who you are communication.